 I do this all of the time for regular things that I create.

-Why would you want to create printables?
+Why create printables?

 Teachers and homeschoolers can create their own worksheets for different subjects that they’re teaching.